blowb/blowb-doc/setup-host/docker.rst

 Install Docker
 ==============

-`Docker`_ is an essential software in Blowb.
-Most of our services will be installed into a docker container for better isolation.
+`Docker`_ plays an essential role in this framework.
+Most of our services will be installed into a Docker container for better isolation.

 Run the following command to install Docker (you need to enable the ``extra`` repo if you are on Red Hat Enterprise Linux):